Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/Lesson 1/README.md

  ## Proper Lane Usage

+ ### Unmarked streets have 4 lanes DO NOT DRIVE in both lanes parking/ driving lane

  Proper lane usage means driving in the correct lane for the current conditions, and following the rules of the road.